Last updated on May 8th, 2019

-Though moving to any country is not a rocket science, it is definitely as nerve breaking as a rocket launch.
-Much of that stress is a fear of unknown, but more often than not, you are just scared that your preparations aren’t good enough, that you missed something important.
+Though moving to any country is not rocket science, it is definitely as nerve breaking as a rocket launch.
+Much of that stress is a fear of the unknown, but more often than not, you are just scared that your preparations aren’t good enough, that you missed something important.
 That’s where this post will help you – to give you a checklist of things to do because I believe that if your preparations are solid enough, you can sail through anything.

 Moving to Australia is a mammoth step.
 It takes a lot of time to plan and prepare for the move.
 Below is the checklist of things that you should do before moving to Australia.
 Some of these steps may not apply to you, but most of them do.
 This is not an exclusive list, but I have kept it as accommodating as possible.
 To make it easy for you, a PDF version of this checklist is available in the downloads section.
 Please check it out!

 Now that it is officially confirmed that you can move to Australia, it’s a good time to start preparing.
 Assuming you still have nearly 9-12 months to go, you can start working on the below tasks.
 Please Remember that the things that you do now will lay a solid foundation for your smooth and successful career in Australia.
 So stop procrastinating and get going!

 - Create a professional looking email address, if you don’t have one.
 Don’t use a funny email address like [email protected] or [email protected].
 Cryptic looking emails also don’t look professional such as [email protected].
 Stick to the simple “name.surname” format such as [email protected] or [email protected].
 Use this email address only for Australia related services such as job search, banking, rental search etc. That will reduce the clutter in your mailbox.